Fuel4us/EventManagingApp/docs/red/1160630/sp1/README.md

 ## 4.1.
 Functional Test

+* Tried to make unit tests, but for some reason they are not working.

 ####TEST ADD A CHART SUCCEFULLY
 1. User requests a chart creation;
 2. The system shows the "Create Chart" UI;